CAST-Extend/com.castsoftware.aip.datamart/README.md

 The prerequisites are:
 * Windows operating system (scripts are *.BAT files)
 * a remote access to the REST API server (__1.12__ or higher)
-* a local access to a PostgresSQL server, with a database to host target data
+* a local access to a PostgreSQL server, with a database to host target data
 * __[Python 3](https://www.python.org/downloads/)__ language
 * the __[curl](https://curl.haxx.se/download.html)__ command line